-Access to cheap 3D printers has opened up the world to many possibilities from making complex components making 3D-printed guns with just a few clicks of the mouse.
+Access to cheap 3D printers has opened up the world to many possibilities, from making complex components to making 3D-printed guns with just a few clicks of the mouse.
+US President Trump has opened p access to 3d printed guns online.

 Cody Wilson created the first fully 3D-printed gun in 2013 and made its blueprints called the Liberator available online through his companies website, Defense Distributed.
 Within a few days, Wilson received an order from the State Department to take down the plans until he applied for and received approval for the gun’s multiple components.
 By the time Wilson took the plans down, they had already been downloaded more than 100,000 times.